Integration Schemes

 Build the linear matrix system

-The left hand side matrix is built using the function:
+The left hand side matrix

-The right hand side vector b is built through the function:
+will trigger different visitors, thus different functions to compute the system matrix The right hand side vector b is built through the function:

 Again, Depending on the scheme (explicit or implicit, see previous paragraph), the abstract function computeForce

-will trigger different visitors, thus different functions to accumulate the forces into the vector b.
-Discover the API used for the computation of b in the ForceField doc page.
+will trigger different visitors, thus different functions to accumulate the forces into the vector

 State vectors in ODESolver

 In order to build the linear matrix system, the ODESolver uses information contained in state vectors (like DOFs and their derivatives) within the scope of the ODESolver.
 The ODESolver does not access the state vectors directly.
 It accesses the state vectors remotely using visitors, which traverse the graph starting from the node which contains the solver.
-This keeps the implementation of the solver independent from the simulated objects and their types.
+This keeps the implementation of the solver independent of the simulated objects and their types.

 Each type of solver may use different auxiliary state vectors to implement their simulation method.
 State vectors (MultiVec) are allocated and processed in the scope of the solver in a thread-safe way using an instance of simulation::common::VectorOperations.
 For instance, a Runge-Kutta algorithms needs to save the result of previous time steps.